 - Store in your memory phone numbers, appointments, and data in a way that you can access them fast and effortless

-This book is a three-week programme that can help you regain your clarity of mind, focus, and restore the balance of your brain chemistry so that you can learn faster, increase your memory, and live with joy.
+This book is a three-week program that can help you regain your clarity of mind, focus, and restore the balance of your brain chemistry so that you can learn faster, increase your memory, and live with joy.

 The book is not explicitly designed just for improving your memory but for improving the way you think and nourish your brain.